 A sparkling 45-person bus was used to transport the 14 of us.
 The guide and the driver both did a good job.
 At the entrance to the Ephesus site there was a private restroom facility for a fee.
 A fee-collector sat on a chair outside the facility and had this sign on his table : 1 Lira, or 0.75 USD, or 0.5 Euro.
 Since the exchange rates were not exactly like that, he was using the most convenient way to round up to his advantage : -).
 There was an attendant inside the restroom to make sure everything was in good order.

-The newly excavated terrace houses required a separate admission (all included in our tour price).
-Those were houses built by the rich Ephesians to enjoy a good life with their families - terraced houses with plenty of sun light, water pool in the compound, mosaic floors and decorated walls.
+The newly excavated terrace houses required separate admission (all included in our tour price).
+Those were houses built by the rich Ephesians to enjoy a good life with their families - terraced houses with plenty of sunlight, water pools in the compound, mosaic floors and decorated walls.

 When we returned to Kuşadası at 1pm, our guide Jon told us there "was" an optional carpet demonstration.
-We opted out, thanked him and gave him and the driver a tip then walked back to our ship for lunch.
-In the afternoon Mei-Ching went out to the Bazaar area for shopping, because we still had 80 Turkish lira that we needed to spend.
-She purchased many kinds of Turkish Delight (Lukom) and Turkish coffee at a very big sweet shop called Tuğba Kuruyemiş, then changed the rest of the Turkish lira into Euros at a money-change place in the bazaar.
+We opted out, thanked him and gave him and the driver a tip, then walked back to our ship for lunch.
+In the afternoon, Mei-Ching went out to the Bazaar area for shopping, because we still had 80 Turkish lira that we needed to spend.
+She purchased many kinds of Turkish Delight (Lukom) and Turkish coffee at a very big sweet shop called Tuğba Kuruyemiş, then changed the rest of the Turkish lira into Euros at a money-changing place in the bazaar.

 CruiseDay 10 - Athens Photo (5/25/2012, Friday):